Help along side a family with disabilities as we maintain a 5 acre homestead in Savannah, GA and improve a tiny farm on a bridgeless Island.

 A couple of years ago, I dismanteled the oldest house in Hardeeville, SC.
 Now I am processing the tons of salvaged lumber for several homestead improvement projects.
 My crew of up to 5 have been sorting, cleaning, grading, planing and routing the lumber for flooring, beams, and sale.
 We are also installing this wood in my buildings.

 When I'm not enjoying the recylced wood project, you can find me on the water or a bicycle, or lost (and found) in yoga poses.
-I am also a housewife to a a disabled US Marine Vet who was diagnosed with High Function Autism in 2012.
+I am also a housewife to a a disabled US Marine Vet who was diagnosed with High Function Autism in 2012 and who suffered a Traumatic Brain Injury in 2021.
 He loves our Savannah homestead and rarely leaves it.
-He has an artists eye and as a result our place is visually pleasing, balanced, orderly, clean.
+He has an artists eye and as a result our place is visually pleasing, balanced, orderly, clean, except that it is a construction zone right now.

 I kitchen garden in zone 8b, which is a joy and a challenge.
 I grow and wild gather more food than I can use.
 I share my excess with friends, neighbors and family.